 Notification Data Limitations

-Notifications sent from the API or automated messages are only kept for 30 days.
+Notifications sent from the API or Automated Messages are only kept for 30 days.
 You will need to export notification data every 30 days if you plan to keep this data.

-See Exporting Data or read below for more details on saving this data.
+Custom event tracking called Outcomes is available for push notifications.
 Outcomes allow you to track any events or behavior you can think of like purchases, specific app functionality and even clicks by language that occur based on direct notification clicks or influenced notification sends.
-You can view this data in the dashboard or use the View Outcomes API.
+You can view and export this data in the dashboard or use the View Outcomes API.

-Prompting users to subscribe to push is required on Websites and recommended on iOS mobile apps.
-Android mobile apps automatically subscribe users when they download and open the app.
+Prompting users to subscribe to push is required on websites and mobile apps.
+You can track prompt impressions in the following ways.

 popoverAllowClick- The "Continue" button on the Slide Prompt was clicked.